snsinfu/cxx-spline/README.md

 - [Testing](#testing)
 - [License](#license)

+## Prerequisites

+Catch2 (standard Linux package from the package manager)

 ## Usage

-Copy [spline.hpp](include/spline.hpp) into your include directory.
+Copy [spline.hpp](spline.hpp) into your include directory.
 Use `cubic_spline` class like this:

 ```c++